f5devcentral/f5xc-mcn-TechXchange/module0/lab2.rst

 Clone Repository and Update Terraform
 #####################################

 1. Open a terminal on the jumphost.
-Clone the lab repository and change into the directory.
+Clone the lab repository and change into the directory. **Leave this terminal window open for an easy lab experience.**

 .. code:: bash